 Radisson Blu Lyon: front row seats to admire the show

 Located on the 32nd floor of the "Pencil Tower", the Radisson Blu is the perfect spot to enjoy the magic of the Festival of Lights.
 From its rooms, its Celest Bar & Restaurant and its meeting rooms, the panoramic view of Lyon is an exceptional show for guests.
 And the show is never ending!
 After a night of illuminations, when the sun rises on the city, the show continues...

 View this post on Instagram

 A post shared by Radisson Blu (@radissonblu) on

 The design of the hotel - completely redesigned in 2016 - was developed around an aesthetic concept combining the sky, the view and above all, the light.
 A skylight naturally illuminates all floors of the hotel.
 The show is omnipresent, from dusk to sunset, not to mention the illuminations at night...

 Learn more about the hotel's design through our interview with Michel Tréhet on photographing the Radisson Blu Lyon.

 A special menu at the Celest Bar & Restaurant

 On a similar note, at Celest Bar & Restaurant, guests can admire the unique decor inspired by the constellations and the stars: another way to celebrate the light!
-And do not hesitate to reserve our special “Festival of Lights” menu which will be available during the week of the event.
+And do not hesitate to reserve the special “Festival of Lights” menu which will be available during the week of the event.